peteroupc/CBOR/README.md

 - New CBORNumber class for storing numbers representable in CBOR.
 The new CBORObject.IsNumber property checks whether a CBOR object represents a number.
 - Bug fixes

+### Version 4.0.0:

+- Fix issues with CTAP2 Canonical CBOR form
+- Support field serialization and deserialization in ToObject and FromObject

+### Version 4.0.0-beta2:

+The features in this version include:

+- The CBOR library no longer stores numbers in a special form beyond the CBOR data model, which represents all "65-bit" signed integers and all "double" values.
+This means the CBOR library no longer stores certain numbers as EDecimal, EInteger, EFloat, etc., rather than as tagged CBOR objects.
+- CBORObject.CompareTo now compares objects using the default deterministic encoding comparison in the draft revision of the CBOR specification, and no longer treats numbers (objects with the former type CBORType.Number) as a special class.
+- CBORType.Number is deprecated; CBORObjects no longer have this type.
+In its place, certain numbers now have new CBORTypes Integer or FloatingPoint.
+- CBORObject now stores floating-point numbers internally as the bits that make them up, rather than as `double`s, to avoid data loss in conversions.
+- Methods were added to CBORObject to read and write floating-point numbers in terms of their bit patterns rather than as `double`s or `float`s.
+- Ctap2Canonical was made more strict and now works when decoding CBOR objects.
+- Added ReadSequence and DecodeSequence to CBORObject for reading CBOR sequences.
+- New CBORNumber class for storing numbers representable in CBOR.
+The new CBORObject.IsNumber property checks whether a CBOR object represents a number.
+- Bug fixes

 ### Version 4.0.0-beta1:

 - Support nullable types in CBORObject.ToObject.